ameydhavle/ML-Data-Crawler/readme.txt

 Steps:
 1. Unzip the folder
 2. Folder Structure:
  	a) ML-Crawler.jar: Jar file which wrapes the functionality provided by the open source crawler.
+ 	b) sample:
+ 		sample configuration file
- 	b) configurations:
+ 	b) setup:
- 	   	setup files which should not be touched
+ 	   	setup files should not be touched
  	     i)  functions.xml
  	     ii) xquery.xml
  	     iii) crawler.xml
+ 	c) configurations:
- 	    Along with the setup files mentioned above, this folder is also the placeholder for the crawling instructions This folder is the place-holder for the crawling-instruction (e.g. sample-setup.xml).
+ 	   This folder is the placeholder for the crawling instructions This folder is the place-holder for the crawling-instruction (e.g. sample-setup.xml).
- 		Crawler required the following items to be configured prior to executing, for specifying the items, you would need to do a 'view-source' on the html page
+ 		Crawler requires the following items to be configured prior to executing, for specifying the items, you would need to do a 'view-source' on the html page

  		<!-- ======== Defining the crawling premise =========== -->
  		<?xml version="1.0" encoding="UTF-8"?>